bergano65/azure-docs.ru-ru/articles/azure-functions/durable/durable-functions-bindings.md

 }
 ```
 > [!NOTE]
-> Предыдущий код предназначен для Устойчивые функции 2. x. Для Устойчивые функции 1. x необходимо использовать `DurableOrchestrationContext` вместо `IDurableOrchestrationContext`. Дополнительные сведения о различиях между версиями см. в статье [устойчивые функции версии](durable-functions-versions.md) .
+> The previous code is for Durable Functions 2.x.
+For Durable Functions 1.x, you must use `DurableOrchestrationContext` instead of `IDurableOrchestrationContext`.
+For more information about the differences between versions, see the [Durable Functions Versions](durable-functions-versions.md) article.

-#### <a name="javascript-functions-20-only"></a>JavaScript (только функции 2,0)
+#### <a name="javascript-functions-20-only"></a>JavaScript (только Функции 2.0)

 ```javascript
 const df = require("durable-functions");